Yuan Chengye

 Yuan Chengye (袁承業 (Yuán Chéngyè, Yüan Ch'eng-yeh); 1924–2018) was a Chinese organic chemist.

 Yuan was born in Shangyu, Zhejiang province in 1924.
-He graduated from National College of Pharmacy (now China Pharmaceutical University) in 1948 and received Degree for Candidate for D.Sc from All-Union Research Institute of Pharmaceutical Chemistry, Moscow in 1955.
+He graduated from the National College of Pharmacy (now China Pharmaceutical University) in 1948 and received a Degree for Candidate for D.Sc from the All-Union Research Institute of Pharmaceutical Chemistry, in Moscow in 1955.
 He worked at the Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences after returning to China.
 He led a research team for nuclear fuel extractants since 1958.
 In 1997, he was elected an academician of the Chinese Academy of Sciences.
 He died on 9 January 2018.